 Note: For a more in-depth guide on how to trade divergence on the MACD, check out my article, Are You Trading MACD Divergence Correctly?

-Also, if you want to trade MACD histogram divergence, check out my article, The Best MACD Indicator for Metatrader 4 (MT4).
+Also, if you want to trade MACD histogram divergence on the MT4 platform, check out my article, The Best MACD Indicator for MetaTrader 4 (MT4).

 Note: The stochastic indicator pictured above is set to 8, 3, 3.
 Nothing else is changed.
 I prefer these settings when I’m using this oscillator to trade stochastic divergence.